-Spain has many beautiful areas to visit on your holiday.
-One of these is the autonomous region of Aragon, in the north of Spain, bordering France.
+Spain has many beautiful national parks and other areas to visit on your holiday.
+One of these is the autonomous region of Aragon, in the northeast of Spain, bordering France.

-The peaks of the Pyrenees form this border.
-The rest of Aragon, including the river basin of the Ebro River, which crosses the state from east to west, is a lot flatter, Aragón has around 1.5 million inhabitants, about half of whom live in the capital, Zaragoza.
+The peaks of the Aragonese Pyrenees form this border.
+The rest of the region, including the river basin of the Ebro River, which crosses the state from east to west, is a lot flatter, Aragón has around 1.5 million inhabitants, about half of whom live in the capital, Zaragoza.

 A region with a lot of cultures

 Aragón has a rich history, so it was the core of a medieval kingdom that dominated the whole of eastern Spain in the 15th century.
 In terms of language, most people in Aragón speak Spanish, it is the primary language of the area, and almost everyone can speak it.
 There are also areas where Aragonese is still spoken, especially in the Pyrenees mountains, but is not the official language.
 In the east, in addition to Catalonia, Catalan is also spoken.
 The rich history as a medieval kingdom has also resulted in many historical monuments.
 Think of La Seo, a Roman Catholic cathedral in Zaragoza.
 Or the Aljafería, a palace surrounded by a castle, built in the second half of the eleventh century.
 Nowadays this building functions as the seat of the Cortes, the regional parliament of Aragón.